overhangio/tutor/README.md

 Your own image will be used next time you run `make run`.

 Note that the `make build` and `make push` command will no longer work as you expect and that you are responsible for building and pushing the image yourself.

+## Maintainers

+The images are built, tagged and uploaded to Docker Hub in one command:

+    make dockerhub

 ## Help/Troubleshooting